The Best Tactical Knife Review

 Price

-The Boker Plus Subcom Pocket Knife is very, very affordable – it belongs in the middle ground between cheap and luxury, but that’s not to say it’s not any good.
+The Boker Plus Subcom Pocket Knife is very affordable – it belongs in the middle ground between cheap and luxury, but that’s not to say it’s not any good.
 It most certainly is a very capable knife.

 What We Liked